 - Will staff be alerted in the event of a confirmed COVID-19 case on campus?

-- I have decided to proceed with my travel plans even after the government's announcement advising against all international travel, including the United States.
+- I have decided to proceed with my non-essential travel plans even after the government's announcement advising against all international travel, including the United States.
 How will my time in self-isolation upon my return be treated?